-Equally important, is the need for the student to seek medical attention immediately.
+Equally important is the need for the student to seek medical attention immediately.
 It is critical that this be done as soon as possible to preserve any physical evidence.
-If a student wishes to have someone accompany the student to the hospital the student should inform MUPD, the Office of Student Life, the Office of Equity and Diversity, or a psychological counselor from the Office of Counseling and Psychological Services.
+If a student wishes to have someone accompany them to the hospital, the student should inform MUPD, the Office of Student Life, the Office of Equity and Diversity, or a psychological counselor from the Office of Counseling and Psychological Services.

 VII.
-Amnesty Policy
+AMNESTY POLICY